 According to the Traditional Chinese Medicine theory, Fang Feng enhances the ability of our bodies "to fight against airborne pathogens" - seasonally, environmentally or year-around - naturally.
-It also happens to be one of the three herbs in our Immunity Support formula, which has been keeping thousands of people healthy for three plus flu seasons.
+It also happens to be one of the three herbs in our Immunity Support formula, which has been keeping thousands of people healthy since we launched DAO Labs.

 Origins, Flavor, and Taste